matteeyah/respondo/docs/tickets.md

 clicking the dropdown toggler (<i class="bi bi-three-dots"></i>) in the ticket header then clicking on "External View".

+## Email Tickets

+You can create tickets by sending an email.
+Just send an email to `inbound+{BRAND_ID}@mail.respondohub.com`.
+Your `BRAND_ID` is located in your organization settings page.

 ## Webhook Integrations

-If you want to create a ticket manually, just submit a POST request to `https://app.respondohub.com/organizations/{BRAND_ID}/external_tickets.json` using [this format](https://docs.respondohub.com/external_ticket_format).
+You can create tickets manually, just submit a POST request to `https://app.respondohub.com/organizations/{BRAND_ID}/external_tickets.json` using [this format](https://docs.respondohub.com/external_ticket_format).